gemoc/ale-lang/docs/first_steps.md

 * `HelloWorld.xmi`<br>
   Instance of the EClass HelloWorld

-By openning `HelloWorld.aid` you will see:
+By openning `HelloWorld.aird` you will see:

 ![HelloWorld](img/HelloWorld.png)